fsecuritynz/macwindows10usbmaker/README.md

   - To enable sudo on macOS Catalina follow this guide https://support.apple.com/en-au/HT204012

 [2] You have the 'brew' package manager installed
-  - To install the brew package manager run the following command from your admin teminal (DO NOT RUN AS ROOT (with SUDO))
+  - To install the brew package manager run the following command from your admin teminal
+  - Do NOT run this script as root (with sudo)

   "/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"